| My Credits include: |

 | Images prepared for 35mm

 per image.
-We prepare your digital files, optimizing them as per high
+I prepare your digital files, optimizing them for 35mm slides

 |

-have the same system that the art shows will be using for jurying.
+have the same system that the art shows use for projection jurying.
 A

 Dell 4100MP digital projector